Run-Wild-Studio/Easy-API/docs/API-setup/creating-your-api.md

   ]
 ```

-### Passkey

-A unique, generated string for increased import security when triggered via the direct API link.

-### Backup

-Enable database backup on each import, considering performance implications.

-### Set Empty Values

-When enabled, empty values in an API item are considered valid and clear corresponding fields when updating existing elements in your Import Strategy.

-Keys omitted from an API item are not considered "empty" and won't clear values on existing entries.

 Click **Save & Continue** to proceed to the Primary Element screen, or simply **Save** to continue making changes on this screen.

 <div style="display: flex; justify-content: space-between">